Skip to content

 PY4

-In their fourth year, our students complete at least two (of nine) Advanced Pharmacy Practice Experiences (APPEs) that include team collaboration as a required competency:
+In their fourth year, our students complete at least two (of eight) Advanced Pharmacy Practice Experiences (APPEs) that include team collaboration as a required competency:

 • Acute Care General Medicine (PHRMPR 563)